pfalcon/pycopy/docs/reference/glossary.rst

         lists - the reason for that is that lists are mutable from user application side too, so a user could do things to a callee-owned list which the callee doesn't expect and could lead to problems;
         a tuple is protected from this.)
+There is another way to summarize the situation: a callee-owned tuple is a special subtype of the normal `tuple` type, with the semantics described above, namely: a user application cannot change its contents, but some special functions can.
+In the current implementation, this special subtype actually coincides with the main tuple type for efficiency reasons (and this is an implementation detail with which users should not be concerned).

     CPython
         CPython is the reference implementation of Python programming